 13.6 When you’re able to adjust you input tax

 There may be occasions where, following the end of the longer period, you change the intended use of purchases on which you based your claim to input tax.
 Where you change your intention before you use the purchases, or, where you actually use the purchases for a different purpose, the ‘clawback’ provisions (see paragraph 13.7) or ‘payback’ provisions (see paragraph 13.9) may apply.
-Clawback/payback cannot apply after first use of the input tax.
+Clawback or payback cannot apply after first use of the input tax.

 More information on ‘first use’ can be found in VAT Partial Exemption Guidance, PE61400 - Other partial Exemption issues: Changes in intention or use: Intention and first use.

-Note: if the change of intention or use occurs within the same longer period as the input tax was incurred than an adjustment will be due under the annual adjustment (see section 12).
+If the change of intention or use occurs within the same longer period as the input tax was incurred than an adjustment will be due under the annual adjustment (see section 12).